TL;DR

 Universal database tool and SQL client

-For most users in 2026, DBeaver Community Edition is the better choice because it's free.
+For most users in 2026, DBeaver Community is the better choice because it's free.
 However, TablePlus remains a solid option for users who prefer its unique features.

-| Feature | TablePlus | DBeaver Community Edition |
+| Feature | TablePlus | DBeaver Community |

 |---|---|---|